compi-migui/tfg-doc/src/md/60_results.md

 This gives us our first quantifiable results: out of actually positive samples, ones that were correctly predicted as such are True Positive results (TP) and ones that were incorrectly predicted as negative matches are False Negatives (FN).
 Conversely, out of actually negative samples, ones that were correctly predicted as such are True Negatives (TN) whereas ones that were incorrectly predicted as positive matches are False Positives (FP).

-From there we can compute the rest of the binary measures right away.
+From there we can compute the rest of the simple binary measures right away.
 They are:

 -   Accuracy: "the degree to which the predictions of a model matches the reality being modeled.
 In \[the context of classificaton models\], $accuracy = P(\lambda (X) = Y)$ where $XY$ is a joint distribution and the classification model $\lambda$ is a function $X \rightarrow Y$" [@sammut_encyclopedia_2017, p.
 8].
 $$ \text{acc} = \cfrac{\text{TP} + \text{TN}}{\text{TP} + \text{TN} + \text{FP} + \text{FN}} $$ {#eq:definition-acc}